tangentsoft/pidp8i/doc/cc8-manual.md

 The CC8 system generally assumes the availability of:

-*   16 kWords of core.
+*   16&nbsp;kWords of core.

-    (CC8 provides no built-in way to use more memory than this, so you will probably have to resort to [inline assembly](#asm) or FORTRAN II library linkage to get access to more than 16 kWords of core.)
+    (CC8 provides no built-in way to use more memory than this, so you will probably have to resort to [inline assembly](#asm) or FORTRAN II library linkage to get access to more than 16&nbsp;kWords of core.)

 *   A PDP-8 with the MQ register, being either a PDP-8/e or higher class processor or an older processor design with the EAE option